brokenseal/pony/README.markdown

     * unsubscribe previously subscribed functions using returning tokens
     * get notified when all the subscribers are done working on the published message, which is something a pub/sub system usually does not allow you to know

-Since I wrote it right after having modified mroderick's own library, a lot of things are inspired by it.
+Since I wrote it right after having modified mroderick's own library, a lot of things are inspired by it and they both share the same goals.

 ## Goals
 * No dependencies